 Homebuilders join chorus of supply chain warnings

-Lennar CEO says 'supply chain for both land and construction is significantly stressed'
+Lennar's Stuart Miller says 'supply chain for both land and construction is significantly stressed'

 America’s largest homebuilders are warning that supply chain disruptions caused by COVID-19 are not going away anytime soon.